viacheslav-lasukov/PMBoK6/Artefacts/Resource Breakdown Structure.md

 Description: "[[Resource Breakdown Structure#Description|📝]]"
 ---
 # Description
-A hierarchical list of team and physical resources related by category and resource type that is used for planning, managing and controlling project work.
+A hierarchical list of team and physical [[Resource]]s related by category and [[Resource]] type that is used for planning, managing and controlling project work.

-Each descending (lower) level represents an increasingly detailed description of the resource until the information is small enough to be used in conjunction with the [[Work Breakdown Structure|WBS]] to allow the work to be planned, monitored, and controlled.
+Each descending (lower) level represents an increasingly detailed description of the [[Resource]] until the [[Information]] is small enough to be used in conjunction with the [[Work Breakdown Structure|WBS]] to allow the work to be planned, monitored, and controlled.
 ![[Sample Resource Breakdown Structure.png]]
 ## Examples
 - Labor